| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Watchman Speed Cameras

-Watchman cameras are unique among UK safety cameras in that they are an integrated system with several sensors comprising a speed warning board and a camera, both with their radar, as shown below.
+Watchman cameras are unique among UK safety cameras in that they are an integrated system comprising several sensors: a speed warning board and a camera, each with its own radar, as shown below.
 At this time, it is unclear if these cameras are approved by the Home Office (and thus able to be used for prosecution).

 Watchman system viewed from the rear